pot0to/pot0to-SND-Scripts/Fate Farming/README.md

 | ![RSR Engage Settings](img/RSREngageSettings.png) | Select "All Targets that are in range for any abilities (Tanks/Autoduty)" regardless of whether you're a tank |
 | ![RSR Map Specific Priorities](img/RSRMapSpecificPriorities.png) | Add "Forlorn Maiden" and "The Forlorn" to Prio Targets |
 | ![RSR Gap Closer Distance](img/RSRGapCloserDistance.png) | Recommended for melees: gapcloser distance = 20y |

+## Companion Scripts
+Companion scripts are meant to be used with the base `Fate Farming.lua` script and are meant to give you more control over different fate farming scenarios.

+Let's take the `Atma Farming.lua` script as an example.

+1. Set up both `Atma Farming.lua` and `Fate Farming.lua` as macros in your your SND.
+2. Make sure that the `CompanionScriptMode` setting in `Fate Farming.lua` is set to `true`
+3. Make sure the `FateMacro` setting in `Atma Farming.lua` matches whatever you named your fate macro
+4. Hit play on `Atma Farming.lua`

 ## FAQ
 ### What's the best zone to farm fates?